malwaredllc/byob/README.md

 features *without* having to write a **RAT** (Remote Administration Tool) or a **C2** (Command & Control server) from scratch.

-The RAT works like a gun with infinite bullets; any number of files can be remotely loaded into memory from the C2 and executed on the target machine - all without writing anything to the disk.
+*The RAT's key feature is that arbitrary code/files can be remotely loaded into memory from the C2 and executed on the target machine without writing anything to the disk.*

-The library contains 4 main parts:

 ## Server
 [![server](https://img.shields.io/badge/byob-server-blue.svg)](https://github.com/colental/byob/blob/master/byob/server.py)